 Eating a variety of foods from the main five food groups—vegetables and legumes (such as beans), fruit, whole grain foods and cereals, lean meat, poultry and protein (such as fish, eggs, tofu and nuts)—can help you achieve a healthy and well-balanced diet.
 You should also drink enough water on a daily basis.

-If you really want to make sure you're getting enough antioxidants in your diet, you should eat more of the following foods:
+If you really want to attain all the amazing benefits of antioxidants and make sure you're getting enough in your diet, then eat more of the following foods:

-To meet your nutritional needs, as a minimum, you should try to eat one serve of fruit and vegetables each day.
+To meet your nutritional needs and attain the benefits of antioxidants, as a minimum, you should try to eat one serve of fruit and vegetables each day.
 A serving is roughly a medium-sized piece of fruit or half a cup of cooked vegetables.

 The best strategy, of course, is to get all the antioxidants you need from a healthy diet filled with fresh, wholesome fruits, and vegetables.
 It's important to get these natural antioxidants from your diet because they're better suited for your body than artificial supplements.